Video piles pressure on UK’s Johnson in lockdown-party saga

 For days, the prime minister’s office has been trying to rebut reports that Johnson’s staff held a December 2020 office party — complete with wine, food, games and a festive gift exchange — when pandemic regulations banned most social gatherings.

 According to multiple British media outlets, the party took place on Dec.
-18, when restrictions in London prohibited indoor gatherings, and a day before Johnson tightened the rules even further, ruling out family Christmases for millions of people.
+18, when restrictions in London prohibited most indoor gatherings, and a day before Johnson tightened the rules even further, ruling out family Christmas celebrations for millions of people.

-In response to the footage, aired late Tuesday by broadcaster ITV, the prime minister’s office said: “There was no Christmas party.
+The prime minister’s office said in response to the footage broadcaster ITV aired late Tuesday that “there was no Christmas party.
 COVID rules have been followed at all times.”

 The video, recorded on Dec.
 22, 2020, shows then-press secretary Allegra Stratton appearing to joke about an illicit party at the prime minister’s Downing Street office.

-The recording appears to be a mock press conference, held as a rehearsal for televised daily government media briefings.
+The recording appears to be a mock news conference, held as a rehearsal for televised daily government media briefings.

 Another aide, playing a journalist, says: “I’ve just seen reports on Twitter that there was a Downing Street Christmas party on Friday night, do you recognize those reports?”

 “Is cheese and wine all right?
-It was a business meeting,” Stratton says, laughing.
+It was a business meeting,” a laughing Stratton says.

 Thousands of people in Britain have been fined since early 2020 for breaking restrictions by holding illegal gatherings.
 London’s Metropolitan Police force said officers were reviewing the leaked video in relation to “alleged breaches” of coronavirus regulations.

-Opposition Labour Party leader Keir Starmer said the prime minister should “come clean and apologize.”
+The leader of the opposition Labour Party, Keir Starmer, said the prime minister should “come clean and apologize.”

 “People across the country followed the rules even when that meant being separated from their families, locked down and — tragically for many — unable to say goodbye to their loved ones,” Starmer said.
 “They had a right to expect that the government was doing the same.
 To lie and to laugh about those lies is shameful.”

-The Christmas party allegations are the latest in a string of allegations of rule-breaking and ethics violations by Johnson’s Conservative government.
+The Christmas party claims are the latest in a string of allegations of rule-breaking and ethics violations by Johnson’s Conservative government.

+Last year, Johnson resisted pressure to fire his then-top aide, Dominic Cummings, for driving across England to his parents’ house while he was falling ill with COVID-19, in breach of a nationwide “stay-at-home” order.
+Cummings has since left the government.

+In June, Health Secretary Matt Hancock resigned after leaked video showed him kissing an aide in a government office while both of them were married to other people, at a time when restrictions forbade hugs and other physical contact with people outside one’s own household.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.